vsantos/k8s-tanker/README.md

 ## Before you begin

-Make sure that your machinne follows the requisites:
+Make sure that your machine follows the requisites:

 - A *nix system running an apt-compatible OS, e.g. Ubuntu or Debian
 - 3 GB or more of RAM (it needs to handle the virtualization as well)